microsoft/vscode-wiki/Roadmap.md

 ## Debug

 - :runner: Leverage language services to improve debug experience.
-For example, improve hovering and inline values by leveraging the knowledge about the programming language so that the `Inline Values` feature can be enabled by default
+For example, improve hovering and inline values by leveraging the knowledge about the programming language so that the `Inline Values` feature can be enabled by default.
+Similarly, we want to leverage language services to improve the debug console experience.
 - :runner: Provide improved 'full stack' debugging, i.e. combined `node` (server) and `chrome` (client) debugging.

 ## Testing